EMEI Podcast

 November 2021

-The theme is PFAS and we begin by reviewing a fascinating study that looked at the association between body burden of PFAS and total pathogen load.
-The study looked at cytomegalovirus, Epstein Barr virus, hepatitis C and E, herpes simplex 1 and 2, HIV, T. gondii and the results will give you some insight into the immunotoxicity of PFAS.
+The theme of this study is PFAS, beginning with a fascinating review of the association between body burden of PFAS and total pathogen load, examining cytomegalovirus, Epstein-Barr virus, hepatitis C and E, herpes simplex 1 and 2, HIV, and T. gondii, providing insight into the immunotoxicity of PFAS.
+The study then explores the real-life exposure to chemical mixtures before concluding with an analysis of certain flavonoids and their protective effects against specific chemical impacts.

 makeup podcast